 Michigan Expungement Lawyers for Southeastern Michigan

-The criminal defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. have handled well over 1,000 cases where we’ve requested that a conviction not be entered in a case or that a conviction be set aside or expunged.
+The criminal defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. have handled thousands of cases where we have requested that a conviction not be entered in a case or that a conviction be set aside or expunged.
 We have been able to develop a highly impressive and extremely persuasive method of making these requests before the various judges in Michigan and we would be happy to help anyone who would like to get a conviction off his or her record.